Escape with C&C before the end of June and save up to £125 with our summer offer.

 Bathrooms

-A Grade II listed cottage with a spectacular sense of rural isolation, surrounded by the dramatic beauty of Swaledale.
+A Grade II listed cottage in a spectacular rural setting, surrounded by the dramatic beauty of Swaledale.

 Enveloped by the wild and windswept hills of the Yorkshire Dales, an escape to Heatherdene combines a hint of gothic romance with all the elegant warmth of country living.
 Hewn from warm York stone, this Grade II listed former mine manager’s cottage is nestled in a remote corner of Swaledale – the domain of inquisitive sheep, soaring birds, and mile upon mile of quiet trails flung far away from everyday life.